wizo06/japanese/docs/index.md

 # Home

-!!! danger "STOP RIGHT THERE"
+!!! danger "DISCLAIMER"
-    Before you proceed to learn Japanese grammar from this guide, please do yourself a favor and read this page first.
-It's only a 10 minutes read.
-The following information in this page assumes that the reader wants to achieve high level of fluency.
+    Before you proceed to learn Japanese grammar from this guide, please read this page first.
+It's only a 12 minutes read. **The following information in this page assumes that the reader wants to achieve high level of fluency.**

+    If you:

+    - want to get really good at Japanese (or any language for that matter) to the point where you can just comfortably watch your favorite anime with no subtitles and it doesn't require extra work for your brain to understand what you're listening to (the same way your brain doesn't need to do extra work to understand your native language)
+    - Or, you can go have a meaningful conversation with a Japanese person about any topics spontaneously

+    That is going to take multiple years of really committing yourself and dedicating yourself to studying.
+For *those* people; for those of you whose goal is to reach high fluency in Japanese, the following information in this page IS RELEVANT.

+    BUT, if you:

+    - are simply learn Japanese as a hobby
+    - something you do on the side
+    - it'd be cool if you could speak a few words here and there when you take a vacation to Japan
+    - want to learn only a few phrases to enricher your experience when watching an anime (although you still need subtitles to comprehend)

+    In that case, then taking a more traditional approach like using textbooks, taking Japanese language course, using an app, etc. would probably serve you well.

+    It's in your best interest to think about what your own goals are before you start your journey.
+That way, you will have a more realistic expectation of your own results.
+Reaching high level of fluency is a marathon, not a sprint.

 Let's first talk about learning (and acquiring) languages in general.

 ## Acquiring a language

 ???+ info "Author's note"
     For a more in-depth explanation of the **methodology** for acquiring a new language, refer to [TheMoeWay](https://learnjapanese.moe/) and/or [Refold](https://refold.la/).
 Those are just general guidelines, and you don't have to follow everything to the letter.
 I don't personally follow everything to the letter in those guidelines.
 Not because I disagree with it, but because I don't find some aspect of the methodology particularly engaging and I get bored easily.
 At the end of the day, the more time you spend in your target language (the language you are trying to acquire) the better you will become at understanding it.
-This is why, it's important to spend your time doing things that keep you interested in the language, as opposed to following some guideline that you found online.
+This is why, it's important to spend your time doing things that keep you interested in the language, as opposed to following some guideline that you found online (this one included).
 However, objectively speaking, there **is** an efficient methodology for acquiring/learning a language.
-Whether you find that methodoloy engaging/fun or tiresome/boring is a different story.
+Whether you find that methodoloy engaging/fun or tiresome/boring is a different question.

 The short version of the methodology is the following: **get as much as input as you can, i.e. immersion**.